Collective

 successful community efforts to move “from fragmented action and results” to “collective action and deep and durable impact” include a common agenda, shared measurement, mutually reinforcing activities, continuous communication, and backbone support.

-Eight Principles of Practice for Collective Impact:
+Seven Principles of Practice for Collective Impact:

 - Include community members in the collaborative